News Food

 Overview

-With the Year of the Snake officially kicking off soon, Melbourne's Lunar New Year festivities are popping up right across the city.
+With the Year of the Horse officially kicking off soon, Melbourne's Lunar New Year festivities are popping up right across the city.
 You can join huge street parties in Chinatown, indulge in special banquets with lion dances and prizes, and buy some extra-special treats made just for the occasion.

 However hard you want to go this year when celebrating Lunar New Year — whether you decide to stay in or go all out with a luxe night out on the town — this guide will have you sorted with heaps of the best bits.
 Check it all out here.